 A few weeks ago in a Commonwealth not very far away a situation arose in my life that no dog-sitter ever wants to face.
 It’s the most terrifying thing that could happen to any type of caretaker – be it a dog walker, a teacher, a nanny, or a nurse.
 It’s the stuff that nightmares are made of (at least mine).
 The potential pitfall that looms ever present in the back of one’s mind (okay maybe just mine).
 It keeps you on your proverbial toes and keeps insurance companies in business.
 What is this mysterious devil you may ask?
 Well, a few weeks ago I nearly lost a dog.
 Not in the literal sense – he did not run away — but far worse!
 An English Bulldog under my care had a massive heat stroke and nearly died.
 The story contained herein is a cautionary tale (names have been changed in the interest of client anonymity).
 I will share it, despite it’s somewhat defamatory effect on my professional reputation, in the hopes that my story will educate other owners or sitters of any Brachycephalic breed (Brachycephalic is a big word for a dog with a pushed in nose), though English Bulldogs are the most susceptible to heat stroke and they are plagued with more breathing issues than any other type of canine (I’ve done a lot of research since said “incident”).
 Let’s start at the beginning of this story so that we can see how seemingly small, potentially inconsequential factors created the perfect storm that caused this dog to overheat and suffer a cardiac arrest.
 Then, we can take what we have learned and talk about prevention.

 I picked Roscoe up in Boston on a Friday, a few days into a suppressing heat wave that was blanketing Boston and most of Massachusetts.
 He hopped into my car giddily and even with the AC blasting proceeded to pant heavily the entire ride back to Swampscott.
 This heavy panting lasted throughout the weekend.
 In the interest of full disclosure I will let it be known that I do not have central air conditioning.
 I have a couple of window AC units, one of which is quite large and actually sits on the ground with the exhaust pipe running out the window.
 I also have a couple of large fans, one of which is industrial strength; it’s so powerful that the force with which it blows frequently causes it to flip over backwards.
 Despite these cooling methods (which would seem somewhat rudimentary when compared to central air), the temperatures in a heat wave, even inside, can still reach uncomfortable levels.
 Roscoe did spend most of the weekend inside in front of the fans.
 He would quickly go outside into my fenced yard to potty and then come right back in without fuss or prodding.
-On Sunday, despite his protestations, I hosed him down outside to help cool him down (he didn’t seem to like that but I thought it would be in his best interest and make him more comfortable in the long run).
-I contemplated taking him for a walk in the evening but based on his heavy breathing decided against it.
+On Sunday, I contemplated taking him for a walk in the evening but based on his heavy breathing decided against it.
 My point being – we laid very, very low that weekend.

 On Monday I brought all the dogs in my care to my heavily air conditioned office which is cooler than my house.
 Dingo and Jack, another boarder, lazed about comfortably but Roscoe continued to pant heavily, seemingly struggling to breathe.
 At this point however, I still justified Roscoe’s labored breathing as a fact of life for this Brachycephalic breed.
 I have watched other English Bulldogs in the past, and even watched Roscoe last summer and from what I have witnessed, these dogs struggle to breathe on the best of days.
 The constant panting, snorting, and snoring is commonplace for them and I figured this was just another day in the life of an English Bulldog.